BrettLin01/delta/docs/rfc/220517-cesium-segment-storage.md

 to monitor the number of requests to a particular API endpoint.
 The web server pushes this data to a Cesium backed monitoring service at intervals of 5 seconds +/- 1 second.
-Cesium would assume these values are written to the channel at even, five second intervals e.g. 0s, 5s, 10s, 15s as opposed to 0s, 6s, 9s, 15s, etc. The DevOps engineer probably doesn't care about the exact regularity of the data. oF course, there are times when measuring precise intervals is critical.
+Cesium would assume these values are written to the channel at even, five second intervals e.g. 0s, 5s, 10s, 15s as opposed to 0s, 6s, 9s, 15s, etc. The DevOps engineer probably doesn't care about the exact regularity of the data.
+Of course, there are times when measuring precise intervals is critical.
 In these cases, Cesium is probably not the best choice.

 A channel's **data type** must also be predefined.
 This is typical for a time-series database, but Cesium places no